rafalgawlik/ollama-proxy/README.md

 # 🛡️ Ollama API Proxy

+> A simple, self-hosted proxy to secure your Ollama API with a private Bearer Token.

 A simple yet powerful proxy server for [Ollama](https://ollama.com/) that allows you to secure API access with a private **Bearer Token**.
 It's the perfect solution if you want to expose your Ollama instance on a local network or the internet safely.

 ## ✨ Why use this?